jamescadd/ChatGPT-GameRec/README.md

 `python main.py -m end-to-end`

-This extracts transcripts to a `.json` file, creates and saves FAISS embeddings to the `faiss_index` directory, then starts an interactive' chat session with the extracted documents.
+This extracts transcripts to a `.json` file, creates and saves FAISS embeddings to the `faiss_index` directory, then starts an interactive chat session with the extracted documents.

 ### Piecemeal